Made Possible by Skype in the Classroom, the Free Program That’s Giving Kids Instant, Direct Access to Experts All Over the World.

 By Cameron Pipkin

-The universe must be speaking to me this week, because every teacher I’ve talked to in the last few days, without any prompting from me, has mentioned the same teaching tool: Skype in the classroom.
+The universe must be speaking to me, because every teacher I’ve talked to in the last few days has mentioned the same teaching tool: Skype in the classroom.
 They’ve all raved about it too.

-I’m sure that many of my readers are aware of this program by now and have even used it with their students, but I’d be remiss if I didn’t give it a brief mention.
+I’m sure that many of you are aware of this program by now and have even used it with your students, but I’d be remiss if I didn’t give it a brief mention.

 Essentially, Skype in the classroom connects you with experts on hundreds of subjects who can speak to your class via Skype.
 To do this, simply go to the “Skype in the classroom” website, enter a term in the search bar titled, “I am a teacher looking for an expert in,” and sift through one of the site’s many postings.